shrey27tri01/physics-lab-experiments/README.md

 # physics-lab-experiments
-Reports and code for physics lab experiments
+Reports and code for 204P Physics Lab experiments